-For the U.S., the balance between openness and innovation with restrictions and control has always been essential….Continue reading
+For the U.S., the balance between openness and innovation with restrictions and control has always been essential.
+In its current…Continue reading

 Scott Moore is a political scientist whose interests center on environmental sustainability, technology, and international relations.
 He is the author of Subnational Hydropolitics: Conflict, Cooperation, and Institution-Building in Shared River Basins.
 Prior to entering public service, he was a Giorgio Ruffolo Post-Doctoral Research Fellow at Harvard, and his writing has appeared in publications including Nature, The China Quarterly, Foreign Affairs, and The New York Times.
 Scott holds doctoral and master’s degrees from Oxford University and an undergraduate degree from Princeton.
 He is a Truman, Fulbright, and Rhodes Scholar, and currently director of the Penn Global China Program.